SergioCoboLopez/ELN_Sergio/docs/january/index.md

 My condition is inverse to that of the example.
 If sugar drops below the target value, I should add sugar until it goes over the target value.
 I got it.
 Now I need to activate it over time.
 I solved this but I don't know how to interpret the results now.
 Is this working properly?

+## January 4
+I think this model is ready and all I am going to do now is make up and documentation.
+On the other hand, I will extract results and interpret them.
+I know this model is not working right, but I refuse to keep adjusting it before doing the presentation.
+Before doing anything, I believe that my message should be this:
+The model is accurate on the bacteria, but not on the phages.
+I am going to confirm this now.
+Normoxic experiment - True, but less accurate on the bacteria.
+Same pattern on the phages.
+Hyperoxic experiment - True and bacteria are very accurate.
+Addition: in my model, viruses drop.
+In the experiment viruses increase.
+Either more predation, higher burst size, or less lysogeny
+No DOC experiment -
+Low DOC experiment - Same
+High DOC experiment - Same